zakirullin/cognitive-load/README.md

 Chances are that the way we interpret DDD is likely to be unique and subjective.
 And if we build code upon this understanding, i.e., if we create a lot of extraneous cognitive load - future developers are doomed. `🤯`

 Team Topologies provides a much better, easier to understand framework that helps us split the cognitive load across teams.
-Engineers tend to build somewhat similar mental models after reading this book.
+Engineers tend to develop somewhat similar mental models after learning about Team Topologies.
 DDD, on the other hand, seems to be creating 10 different mental models for 10 different readers.
 Instead of being common ground, it becomes a battleground for unnecessary debates.

 ## Examples
 - Our architecture is a standard CRUD app architecture, [a Python monolith on top of Postgres](https://danluu.com/simple-architectures/)